 Grüner See is a lake in Styria, near in a village named Tragöß.
 The "Green Lake", with its emerald-green water, was voted by Austrians as the most beautiful place in Austria.

 Bruck an der Mur

 Bruck an der Mur is a small town of some 13,000 people, located in the state of Styria.
 There's a restaurant there called Baderhaus, where the owner dresses and acts like the Austrian emperor from 1800.
 They also sell a drink called Spezi which is Fanta and Coca mixed together.

-Vienna is a great place to see beautiful architecture, parks, the opera, horse carriages, and Mozart chocolates.
+With a thrilling historical backdrop, Vienna is a great place to see beautiful architecture, parks, the opera, horse carriages, and Mozart chocolates.
 Mozart the genius who, looking at his portraits, not only mastered classical music, but the bitch face too.